jobaile/jobaile/README.md

 - 👋 Hi, I’m @jobaile
 - 📍 A GTA based Web Developer
-- 🌱 I’m currently learning React and touching up on my JavaScript
+- 🌱 I’m currently touching up on my JavaScript and learning how to build more apps using React
 - 📫 How to reach me: joannabaile@gmail.com